Smarter Balanced Braille Accommodations Give Visually Impaired Students the Opportunity to Demonstrate What They Know

 Another big advancement was the official adoption of Unified English Braille in the US, which reached full implementation in 2016.
 This decision established the use of a more uniform, international form of braille.
 Coupled with federal guidelines that mandate children with disabilities have equal access to learning, it became increasingly important for testing platforms to give all students the opportunity to demonstrate what they know and can do, equitably.
 That’s where Smarter Balanced comes in.
 Among assessments, Smarter Balanced has the most sophisticated built-in accommodations of any assessment system, which include American Sign Language, Closed Captioning, Text-to-Speech, and of course, braille.

 What are accommodations?

 Accommodations are changes in procedures or materials that increase equitable access during the Smarter Balanced assessments.
-The accommodations described in the Smarter Balanced Usability, Accessibitly, and Accomodations Guidelines (UAAG) are not modifications.
-Accommodations all yield valid scores that count as participation in assessments that meet the requirements of the federal Every Child Succeeds Act (ESSA), when used in a manner consistent with the UAAG.
+The accommodations described in the Smarter Balanced Usability, Accessibility, and Accommodations Guidelines (UAAG) are not modifications.
+Accommodations all yield valid scores that count as participation in assessments that meet the requirements of the federal Every Student Succeeds Act (ESSA), when used in a manner consistent with the UAAG.

 Much of what you know about braille probably isn’t wrong—it is still a raised dot code used by people who are visually impaired to read and write using their fingertips.
 But, did you know that technological advancements have made it possible for braille to update in real-time?
 It’s true!
 This is called refreshable braille and it can be used on tactile devices that have thousands tiny pins that rise and descend to produce code.
 New innovations promise increasingly lightweight refreshable braille devices that will make it even easier to use at work, home, or school.